Members are elected by library staff for terms as noted in the parenthesis. Please contact us at firstname.lastname@example.org.

 • Sponsoring a book group on topics of diversity

-• Encouraging workshops related to diversity within the library system
+• Encouraging & sponsoring workshops related to diversity within the library system

 In 1994 the Library Diversity Committee was considered such a cutting-edge organization it was included as a chapter in the book Cultural Diversity in Libraries edited by Donald E. Riggs and Patricia A. Tarin.
 Proceeds from the sale of this book were donated to the Library Diversity Committee’s activities.

 The Library Diversity Council has participated in the American Library Association Diversity Fair, held at the annual ALA conference.
-The committee created posters and displays on the University Library’s diversity program for a number of years in the 1990s through the present.
+The committee created posters and displays on the University Library’s diversity program for a number of years.

 LDC members helped to write a new definition of diversity for the library in 1996.
 The goal of this new definition was to encourage the idea that all individuals are diverse in some ways and library staff should respect and welcome everyone, not just specific groups.
 This definition acknowledged that equality requires effort, resources and commitment.